-The New Brunswick Lung Association's 28th Annual Respiratory Health Symposium has gone digital!
-We are dedicated to providing an important resource in continued education for respiratory professionals, healthcare workers, and students, and will be holding our Symposium online in the form of a free webinar on September 24th, 2021, from 8:30 - 11:30am.
+The New Brunswick Lung Association's 29th Annual Respiratory Health Symposium has gone digital!
+We are dedicated to providing an important resource in continued education for respiratory professionals, healthcare workers, and students, and will be holding our Symposium online in the form of a free online webinar: September 29th, 2022, 8:30AM - 12PM.

 Melanie Langille is an environmental scientist with a background in human health risk assessment and contaminated site assessment with a specialization in vapour intrusion assessment.
 Melanie began her tenure with the New Brunswick Lung Association as the Director of Program Development (environmental health) and brought to life a long-term vision for the organization of the Foundation for Resilient Health.
-She brings to the organization a strong science background, with a Bachelor’s degree in biology and a Master’s degree in Environmental Science and a passion for knowledge sharing.
-Her previous experience in environmental and human health risk assessment, environmental impact assessment, and contaminated sites management gives her a unique perspective on the importance of the environmental and social determinants of health
+She brings to the organization a strong science background, with a bachelor’s degree in Biology and a Master’s degree in Environmental Science and a passion for knowledge sharing.
+Her previous experience in environmental and human health risk assessment, environmental impact assessment, and contaminated sites management gives her a unique perspective on the importance of the environmental and social determinants of health.